TonyAshworth/emily-cookbook/src/posts/honey-garlic-chicken.md

 title: Honey Garlic Chicken
 date:
 tags:
-- Dump and Go
+- dump and go
-- Instant Pot
+- instant pot
-- Asian
+- asian
-- Chicken
+- chicken
 description: 'This is a classic flavor you might find at a mall food court!
 I serve this over white rice, with broccoli. '